 There are several factors that underline the growing importance that logistics plays in the global economy:

 - The friction of distribution.
 Distributing goods, parts, and raw materials have an economic cost, which usually accounts for 10 to 15% of the GDP.
-For developing countries, this share can go in the range of 25%, while it can be 6 to 8% for advanced economies.
+This share can reach 25% for developing economies and 6 to 8% for advanced economies.
 Transporting, holding inventories, and processing orders all involve a cost.
 Any improvement in logistics, such as lower costs, less time, or higher reliability, thus has direct commercial benefits.

 - Growing materials demand.
 Social and economic factors have favored the growth of consumption and the associated material flows.
 Economic development involves a significant accumulation of infrastructure investments and related freight flows.
 Further, rising incomes, as well as differences in consumer preferences, involve a wide variety of consumption patterns the logistics aim to fulfill.

 - Sustainability.
-Environmental concerns are permeating freight distribution with incentives towards better energy and material efficiency.
-The issue of recycling, often labeled as reverse logistics, is also gaining in importance.
+Environmental concerns permeate freight distribution with incentives for better energy and material efficiency.
+The issue of recycling, often labeled as reverse logistics, is also gaining importance.